Line Defect Quantum Numbers & Anomalies: Anomalies from RG Flows into Maxwell Theory

 We now use these modes to construct a Fock space: we introduce a Clifford vacuum $|\Omega \rangle$ that is annihilated by all~$a_{-J}^i$ lowering operators.
 In general, the Clifford vacuum $|\Omega \rangle$ itself carries some $U(1)_\text{rot}$ charge $J_{\Omega} \in \IZ_{\geq 0}$.
 The Fock space is then spanned by states obtained by acting on $|\Omega \rangle$ with all combinations of raising operators $a^{\dagger i}_{J}$,

-Note that since the modes all have even~$U(1)_\text{rot}$ charge, the parity of $J_{\Omega}$ controls whether the Fock space has even charge and its this a boson, or whether it has odd charge and is therefore a fermion.
+Note that since the modes all have even~$U(1)_\text{rot}$ charge, the parity of $J_{\Omega}$ controls whether the Fock space has even charge and is thus a boson, or whether it has odd charge and is therefore a fermion.

 To answer this question, we must fix the~$U(1)_\text{rot}$ charge~$J_\Omega$ of the Clifford vacuum.
 There is a standard way to do this: we examine the state of largest $U(1)_\text{rot}$ charge in the Fock space, which is obtained by acting with all raising operators on the Clifford vacuum.
 Hence this state has~$U(1)_\text{rot}$ charge